Results of the referendum in Turkey will allow Erdogan to concentrate all power in his hands, destroying secularism and democracy in the country.

 Erdogan uses the results of the referendum to consolidate power, to continue attacks on the opposition and make Turkey a more conservative and religious country, according to Canadian media.

 After the referendum, Turkey will become more fragmented than ever, according to the Canadian edition of The Globe and Mail.

-According to him, the Turkish opposition, opposed the introduction of amendments to the Constitution, there was no chance of victory in the plebiscite.
-Against the backdrop of an active propaganda in favor of voting for the amendments, the campaign against them was much less evident and did not have such a wide scope, and almost did not get media coverage.
-In addition, the active opposition was persecuted, and the ballot referendum question was not even specified, only the column "Yes" and "No," says The Globe and Mail.
-Under these conditions, a small detachment of the winning option, as well as the failure of the authorities in the three largest cities: Ankara, Istanbul and Izmir - this is a great achievement of the opposition.
+In his opinion, the Turkish opposition, which opposed the introduction of amendments to the constitution, had no chance of winning the plebiscite.
+Against the background of active propaganda in favor of voting for amendments, the campaign against them was much less visible and did not have such a wide coverage, and also received almost no media coverage.
+In addition, the opposition was actively subjected to persecution, and the ballots did not even mention the referendum issue, only the "Yes" and "No" columns, writes The Globe and Mail.
+In these conditions, the small gap between the winning option, as well as the failure of the authorities in the three largest cities: Ankara, Istanbul and Izmir, is already a huge achievement of the opposition.

 After his victory, the President of Turkey Recep Tayyip Erdogan will further strengthen the power and continue the persecution of their opponents.
 There will be more attacks in the EU and possibly even campaign for the resumption of the death penalty in the country.
 It is also expected a greater rejection of secularism, the expansion of Islamic schools, the establishment of a more conservative legislation, as well as tough policy toward the Kurds.

 Recall, on the referendum in Turkey in April 16 51,18 percent of the population were in favor of amending the constitution.
 The opposition said the violations and announced its intention to challenge the results.
 In Europe, gave a restrained assessment of the results of the plebiscite.